-All Texas Home Equity loans must comply with the more restrictive of the 3.6 Texas Home Equity Loans.
+All Texas Home Equity loans must comply with the more restrictive of the CW Lend Correspondent Purchase Eligibility Guidelines or 3.6 Texas Home Equity Loans.

 15.3 BORROWERS

 A borrower is a credit applicant who will have ownership interest in the subject property, sign the security instrument, and sign the mortgage/deed of trust and note.